tucats/ego/docs/TABLES.md

 You can further influence the output by specifying filters that are applied to the query to select specific rows.
 For example,

-   user@Macbook ~ % ./ego table contents simple filter='id < 200' --order-by id
+   user@Macbook ~ % ./ego table read simple filter='id < 200' --order-by id
     id     name
     ===    ====
     101    Tom